hedmanw/marlin-mining/examples/tasks/esenapaj/README.md

 Cross-referenced with parents and task description to derive what went wrong.

 `Marlin_main.cpp`
-* _Diff_ Inverted order of blocks in an exclusive: all
+* _Integration_ Inverted order of blocks in an exclusive: all
 * _Diff_ Correctly inserted exclusive intention that was missing in Eclipse: 2929, 7876, 7964
 * _Tech/Integration_ Block completely missing: 8158 (exists in both parents!)
 * _Tech_ Else-branch contents moved up to before if-statement: 760, 3310, 4629, 4751